tonygilkerson/yosemite2025/src/yosemite-fall-2025.md

 * **Tuolumne Meadows Wilderness Center** - is located just off the Tioga Road in Tuolumne Meadows.
 It is about one mile east of the visitor center.
 From the Tioga Road, follow signs for Tuolumne Meadows Lodge, Dog Lake, and Wilderness Permits.
 Parking is available at the wilderness center.
 * **Coordinates**: 37.87695, -119.34626

-> **TODO** - Need to figure out if it is possible to stay at any of the Backpackers Campgrounds.
-We could pickup our passes the day before in the Valley, be a tourist for the day, then spend the night in the Backpackers Campground in the Valley.
-In the morning we would have a drive but that should be ok given we have our passes?
-Or be tourists for the day and drive to Tuolume Meadows in the evening and stay there so we ge an early start.

 ### Food Storage